 Day 2: Perfect day trip to Monaco

 I already mentioned above that I strongly encourage you to take the train while exploring the French Riviera.
-So many towns are very easily accessible and only require a quick train ride to get there.
-No need to worry about renting a car when preparing your Nice itinerary!
+Many towns are very easily accessible and only require a quick train ride to get there.
+There’s no need to worry about renting a car when preparing your Nice itinerary!

 See the changing of the Guard

-The viewpoint overlooking Monaco and Port de Fonvielle has to be one of the best views panoramic views in Monaco.
+The viewpoint overlooking Port de Fonvieille has to be one of the best views panoramic views in Monaco.
 It’s located on the other side of the Palais des Princes just before the Saint Martin Gardens.
-I found this viewpoint better than the view from the Place du Palais and any viewpoint I found overlooking Port Hercule.

-PRO TIP: Search for Vue Panoramique sur Fontvielle on Google Maps to find the exact location!
+PRO TIP: Search for Vue Panoramique sur Fontvieille on Google Maps to find the exact location!

 Enjoy the Saint Martin Gardens

-After the viewpoint, there is a really beautiful garden filled with exotic plants.
-Its tucked away on the cliffside and is just down the way from the panoramic viewpoint.
-This park really surprised me!
-We just so happened to stumble upon it and really enjoyed wandering about (especially in the shade)!
+After the viewpoint, walk through the Saint Martin Gardens, a peaceful oasis filled with exotic plants.
+It’s tucked away on the cliffside and is just down the way from the panoramic viewpoint.
+It was a beautiful (and shaded) spot we were very happy to stumble upon by accident!

 Wander the streets of Monaco City

 Monaco City is the old town of Monaco, with cute, tight, colorful zigzagging streets.
-Keep in mind that there are three general areas of Monaco: Monaco City, (the old town), La Condamine, and Monte Carlo.
-I personally preferred the vibe in Monaco City as it had a similar feel to Nice.
 You’ll find lots of shopping and snacks in this area but I wouldn’t recommend eating here as it is quite touristy and expensive.
+Below, I’ll share a much more affordable lunch spot!

 This was the BEST place to eat in Monaco (and the most affordable)!
-The Marche de la Condamine is a covered market that has multiple stalls inside.
-There were several food choices to choose from with plenty of seating.
+The Marche de la Condamine is a covered market with multiple stalls inside with several food choices to choose from and plenty of seating.

 I highly recommend Maison des Pates!
 They serve freshly made pasta with several choices of sauces.
 It was so good that we actually bought some fresh pasta and a carton of sauce to take with us to make another dinner back at our Airbnb.